It's world's most popular city for tourists, but beyond the main attractions its heart lies in its cobbled back streets and lesser-known local haunts.

 You've done the Eiffel Tower and the Louvre, it's time to experience Paris like a local.

 What better place to stay than on an island that's just 20 minutes to virtually every Paris landmark?

-Charming and enchanting, Europe's city of fashion, of art and culture, of romance is a favourite for many, many times over.
-From haute cuisine to haute couture, Paris seduces and mesmerises with its museums of masterpieces, its tantalising political history, its chic cafes and aroma of sophistication.
+Charming and enchanting, Europe's city of fashion, art, culture and romance is a favourite for many, many times over.
+From haute cuisine to haute couture, Paris seduces with its museums of masterpieces, its tantalising political history, its chic cafes and aroma of sophistication.
 Home to some of the most famous past and present, this city is the epicentre of style, taste and the 'nouveau'.